 Illegal Dumping Prevention and Enforcement

+The RDN is asking for your help to stop dumpers.
+Report any information you have to the Ministry of Environment Report All Poachers and Polluters (RAPP) hotline.
 Remember, if you see someone committing illegal dumping, do not endanger yourself by approaching.
-Instead, record and report identifying information to ensure the person responsible will be caught and fined.
+Instead, record and report identifying information to help catch and fine the person responsible.

-Illegal Dumping Prevention
+- Report Illegal Dumping Online

 Community Cleanup